Is it possible to delete CCTV footage? How do you delete the footage off a security camera?

-These days the quality IP cameras, like Reolink cameras, are secured with SSL encryption to encrypt the video feed and surveillance footage, WPA2-AES encryption to secure users’ WiFi network, and SSL-TLS to provide data encryption and authentication when video feeds are sent across insecure networks.
+These days the quality IP cameras from top CCTV camera brands, are secured with SSL encryption to encrypt the video feed and surveillance footage, WPA2-AES encryption to secure users’ WiFi network, and SSL-TLS to provide data encryption and authentication when video feeds are sent across insecure networks.

 And it’s useless to hack the cameras!

 Here is why:

 Some IP cameras can sound very loud alarm if you try to tamper it.
 And the camera owners can set email alerts which enable photos or video clips to be sent to their phone or FTP server.
 So they will know it immediately if anything happens.

 What’s more, some security cameras support cloud storage.
 So even if you destroy the CCTV footage and the local storage device, the camera owners will still get a copy secured in the cloud.